 Practice member Tom Hefferon recently was hired at the Supreme Court stage in a significant business case and successfully won a unanimous victory.
 Mr. Hefferon had argued several cases before the federal courts of appeals in which plaintiffs challenged, under the Real Estate Settlement Practices Act (RESPA), charges assessed at the closing of their mortgages.

-When plaintiffs took another such case to the Supreme Court, Quicken Loans turned to Mr. Hefferon, assisted by group members Bishop Sheehan and Mr. Martin, to handle the high court proceedings.
+When plaintiffs took another such case to the Supreme Court, Quicken Loans turned to Mr. Hefferon, assisted by Mr. Martin, to handle the high court proceedings.
 In a 9-0 decision, the Supreme Court agreed with our client’s position and rejected the federal government’s claim that its interpretation of the statute should control.
 Other Goodwin Procter attorneys, including David Permut and James McGarry, also have argued numerous appeals in class actions and other consumer-finance cases.

 - Many of our attorneys frequently appear before the Federal Circuit in patent matters.
-Practice area members including Tony Downs, John Englander, Doug Kline, Mark Abate, Jennifer Albert, and Henry Dinger all have briefed and argued multiple patent cases on appeal;
+Practice area members including Tony Downs, Doug Kline, Mark Abate, Jennifer Albert, Brett Schuman, Marcia Sundeen and Henry Dinger all have briefed and argued multiple patent cases on appeal;

-- Goodwin Procter attorneys such as Brian Pastuszenski, Deborah Birnbach, Abigail Hemani, and Dan Tyukody regularly represent clients on appeal in their highest-stakes securities matters in the federal courts of appeals and state courts, including the Delaware Supreme Court and Court of Chancery;
+- Goodwin Procter attorneys such as Brian Pastuszenski and Deborah Birnbach regularly represent clients on appeal in their highest-stakes securities matters in the federal courts of appeals and state courts, including the Delaware Supreme Court and Court of Chancery;

 - We also have an active practice in federal and state courts of appeals in products liability and mass tort litigation, involving partners such as Mr. Martin, Rich Oetheimer, Paul Nemser, and Fred Schafrick.